-At the EDA’s Annual Awards Dinner on 12th March 2015, the outgoing President of the Association, Simon Barkes, handed over the Chain of Office to Tom Jones to mark the start of his two-year term.
+At the EDA’s Annual Awards Dinner on 12 March 2015, the outgoing President of the Association, Simon Barkes (pictured on the right above), handed over the Chain of Office to Tom Jones to mark the start of his two-year term.

 The second theme that is very close to my heart is education and training.
 During my time on the EDA Board I took responsibility for that activity.
 I understand the product portfolio well and have worked closely with our training providers.